ironbar/aimo/docs/03_State_of_the_art.md

 ### Learnings

 - Generating a lot of solutions and scoring them could be a good strategy
-- Having a good base model is very important
+- Having a good base model is very important, changing from Palm to Gemini brought big improvements.

 ## [AlphaGeometry](https://deepmind.google/discover/blog/alphageometry-an-olympiad-level-ai-system-for-geometry/)